Tropical Amplitudes: Explicit computations

-We start the analysis by the case of the four-graviton type II amplitude in $10$ flat compact dimensions.
-This amplitude is known not to have pole because of supersymmetry, thus there will be no need to consider regions of the moduli space $\Mgn14$ which could give rise to one-loop diagrams with trees attached to the loop.
+We start the analysis with the four-graviton type II amplitude in $10$ dimensions.
+Supersymmetry kills the configurations where vertex operators collide which could create poles.
+Thus, we will not consider regions of the moduli space $\Mgn14$ which could give rise to one-loop diagrams with trees attached to the loop.
 This will be justified \textit{a posteriori}.
-For this amplitude $\cF_{1,4}$ is particularly simple since it is reduced to the Koba-Nielsen factor \eqref{e:expfact}
+For this amplitude ${\mathcal F}_{1,4}$ is particularly simple since it is reduced to the Koba-Nielsen factor times a constant kinematic term